SELab-2/OSOC-3/files/module_overview_backend.md

 ### models.py

 Here are all the models we need have in our database.
-For creating a new model and table in our database u use:
+For creating a new model and table in our database, use:

 ```python
 class <NameOfTable>(Base):